ConnorNethen/TAScheduler/CHARTER.md

 ## Meeting Time: Tues 2:30-4:20

+## Response Time: 1 Day response for messages on discord.

 1. Availability for meeting expectations
 2. Response time to communication expectations
 3. Definition of done: when is a task complete? (hint: "I'm done with that but I didn't check it in to github" is not done.)